-A lot more corks would have been needed for a notice board.
+A lot more corks would have been needed for a noticeboard.
 However, I’m more of a beer drinker than a wine drinker, so it would have taken me a while to collect them.
 I only used nine with this wine cork craft.

 Collecting wine corks for upcycling is not just a simple case of drinking more wine.
 Many bottles of wine these days have a screw top or even plastic corks.